 You can sue JB Hunt if you or a loved one has been injured in a truck crash involving an at-fault JB Hunt driver or vehicle.
 If a loved one died in the crash, you can potentially file a JB Hunt lawsuit on the basis of “wrongful death.’’

 Any of these cases can be expensive to litigate, but our team of truck crash lawyers at Pritzker Hageman, P.A., will cover the costs if they take you on as a client.
 You owe the firm nothing unless our attorneys win your case.
-Pritzker Hageman has decades of experience across the country in winning semi truck crash settlements and verdicts — sometimes for millions of dollars per accident.
-Our team includes truck accident attorneys Fred Pritzker, Eric Hageman and Brendan Flaherty.
+Pritzker Hageman has decades of experience across the country in winning semi-truck crash settlements and verdicts — sometimes for millions of dollars per accident.
+Our team includes truck accident attorneys Fred Pritzker and Eric Hageman.

 Pritzker Hageman’s research indicates that 15.5 percent of JB Hunt trucks were judged “out of service’’ by transportation safety inspectors during a recent two-year period.
 The raw data from FMCSA showed that 1,695 of 10,943 inspections resulted in “out of service’’ findings.
 FMCSA’s inspections of JB Hunt’s drivers found nearly 1 percent “out of service” over the same time period.

 JB Hunt tractor-trailers carry a lot of U.S. mail and agricultural payloads.
 The company has faced semi-truck accident lawsuits in the past.
 Get a free consultation to understand your legal rights and learn what happens next.